 In addition, declines in global economic and financial conditions have harmed our business in the past, and future global downturns could materially and adversely affect our business.
 The Covid-19 pandemic and the effects of governmental initiatives to control the pandemic have adversely affected, and may continue to adversely affect, the economies and financial markets of many countries.
-Although the magnitude of any potential future impact of the Covid-19 pandemic on our business and operations remains uncertain, the continued spread, new variants or potential re-emergence of the

-Covid-19 pandemic or the occurrence of other epidemics or pandemics, and the imposition of related public health measures and travel and business restrictions may materially and adversely impact our business, financial condition, operating results and cash flows.
+Although the magnitude of any potential future impact of the Covid-19 pandemic or the occurrence of other epidemics or pandemics, and the imposition of related public health measures and travel and business restrictions may materially and adversely impact our business, financial condition, operating results and cash flows.
 In addition, we have experienced, and will continue to experience, disruptions to our business operations resulting from quarantines, self-isolations, or other movement and restrictions on the ability of our employees to perform their jobs that may impact our ability to meet customer commitments.
-Most recently, in March 2022, the Chinese government, as part of a broad effort to mitigate a rising number of Covid-19 cases in Shanghai, mandated a temporary lockdown of our Shanghai factory.
-Although we anticipate that our Shanghai facility will return to normal operating levels during the second quarter, we do not expect our regular seasonal trend of higher net sales for the second quarter compared to the first quarter to hold in the current year.
-Additionally, other national, regional, and local governments have implemented, and may continue to implement, restrictions to mitigate the spread of Covid-19, the emergence of new variants, or the re-emergence of Covid-19 in jurisdictions in which we, our customers, and our suppliers operate, and such restrictions may materially and adversely impact our operations and the operations of our customers and suppliers.
+As previously disclosed, the Chinese government, as part of a broad effort to mitigate a rising number of Covid-19 cases in Shanghai, mandated a lockdown of our Shanghai factory beginning in March 2022.
+The Shanghai facility reopened during the second quarter and returned to normal operating levels in late June 2022.
+Additionally, other national, regional, and local governments have implemented, and may continue to implement, restrictions to mitigate the spread of Covid-19, the emergence of new variants, or the re-emergence or Covid-19 in jurisdictions in which we, our customers, and our suppliers operate, and such restrictions may materially and adversely impact our operations and suppliers.
 We also remain subject to industry-wide supply constraints and inflationary price pressures, which have resulted in long lead times, rising prices and supply chain disruptions, and we expect these industry constraints and external pressures to persist throughout 2022.

-It is difficult to predict the timing, strength or duration of any economic slowdown caused by the Covid-19 pandemic or which end markets will experience a slowdown or subsequent economic recovery which, in turn, makes it more challenging for us to forecast our operating results, make business decisions and identify risks that may materially affect our business, sources and uses of cash, financial condition and results of operations.
+It is difficult to predict the timing, strength or duration of any economic disruption caused by the Covid-19 pandemic or which end markets will experience a slowdown or subsequent economic recovery which, in turn, makes it more challenging for us to forecast our operating results, make business decisions and identify risks that may materially affect our business, sources and uses of cash, financial condition and results of operations.
 Additionally, if industry conditions deteriorate, we could suffer significant losses, as we have in the past, that could materially and adversely impact our business, liquidity, results of operations, financial condition and cash flows.